dimasmith/brainterpreter/docs/znai/index.md

 So I decided to create a simple procedural programming language and implement the Brainfuck interpreter using that language.

 That's how the Brainterpreter was created.

+# Inspiration

+[Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom is an incredible source of inspiration for creating programming languages.
+Bauble was born from this inspiration.
+In "Crafting Interpreters", Robert builds a `Lox` programming language.
+Lox is similar to Bauble but much more robust and complete.
+The book provides two implementations of Lox, one in Java and one in C, each with its unique approach.
+The Java implementation constructs an AST and executes it using JVM, while the C implementation requires building every aspect of the language from the lexer to the virtual machine.

+Brainterpreter is based on the C implementation of Lox.
+It has a different parser implementation that builds an AST, while Lox compiles directly from the parser in its C implementation.

+If you're interested in creating programming languages but don't know where to start, "Crafting Interpreters" is a must-read.